-Pricing supplement to product supplement no. 4-I dated April 8, 2020, underlying supplement no. 1-I dated April 8, 2020 and the prospectus and prospectus supplement, each dated April 8, 2020
+Pricing supplement to product supplement no. 4-II dated November 4, 2020, underlying supplement no. 1-II dated November 4, 2020 and the prospectus and prospectus supplement, each dated April 8, 2020

 (2) J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Financial, will pay all of the selling commissions of \$25.00 per \$1,000 principal amount note it receives from us to other affiliated or unaffiliated dealers.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Financial, will pay all of the selling commissions it receives from us to other affiliated or unaffiliated dealers.
+These selling commissions will vary and will be up to \$21.25 per \$1,000 principal amount note.
 See "Plan of Distribution (Conflicts of Interest)" in the accompanying product supplement.